-In order to allow the agent to recognize the current condition of the time-varying environment, state variables should be dynamically updated from the environment dataset.
+In order to train the agent understanding the current condition in the time-varying environment, state variables should be dynamically updated from the environment dataset.
 The real-time passenger environment has been established using the MD dataset.
-These state variables from the passenger side include in-station crowdedness, total demand on interrupted routes and dynamic OD demands.
+These state variables from the passenger side include in-station crowdedness, total in-station demand on interrupted routes and dynamic OD demands.
 The states from railway operating side include dynamic quantity of available rolling stock and headway.

 The dynamics of in-station passenger has been explained, which relates to their mobility.
 Additionally, the quantity of available rolling stock is treated as time-variant in our study as well.
 The rolling stock comes from two ways that the trains parking in the yard and the trains stopped and waiting at the station due to the disruption ahead.
 The first kind of rolling stock train (with an amount of $N_{RS}$) provides a static number of rolling stock and these trains are flexible to be scheduled onto any route.
 The second kind of trains $RS^*$, which comes from other non-disrupted routes, provides a dynamic number of rolling stock and these trains are restricted to be scheduled on their original routes.
 Their available time is up to the arrival time at the target station.
 They are restricted on the routing choice because their on-board passenger demands heading to downstream stations should be met.